Probe for bound states of SU(3) fermions and colour deconfinement

 To study the specific dependence of $I(\phi)$ on $T$ and $U$, we analyse its power spectrum.
-Specifically, we consider the Fourier weight $C_3$ of $I(\phi)$ corresponding to the trion formation at different values of $U$ and we follow its decay with increasing temperature.
+Specifically, we consider the Fourier weight $C_3$ of $I(\phi)$ corresponding to trion formation at different $U$ values and follow its decay with increasing temperature (see Appendix for the explicit definition).
+Such a weight corresponds to the reduced tri-partite periodicity corresponding to the formation of trions.
 This coefficient is rescaled by the maximum amplitude $|I_{max}|$ of $I(\phi)$.
-We find that $C_3/|I_{max}|=U^{-\lambda} G({T-T^*})$, in which $\lambda$, $T^*$ (see the caption of Fig.~\ref{fig:scales} and the function $G$ as displayed in Fig.~\ref{fig:scales} (\textbf{a}) and Fig.~\ref{fig:scales} (\textbf{c} are markedly distinct in the aforementioned different regimes of interactions (see also Supplementary material).
-Remarkably, in the cross-over region between the colour deconfinement region and the bound states gas the two regimes result to be indistinguishable - Fig.~\ref{fig:scales} (\textbf{b}).
+We find that $C_3/|I_{max}|=U^{-\lambda} G({T-T^*})$, in which $\lambda$, $T^*$ (see Fig.~\ref{fig:scales} caption) and the function $G$ as shown in Fig.~\ref{fig:scales} (\textbf{a}) and (\textbf{c}) are markedly distinct in the aforementioned different interaction regimes (see also Supplementary).
+Remarkably, in the cross-over region between the colour deconfinement region and the bound states gas, the two regimes result to be indistinguishable --Fig.~\ref{fig:scales} (\textbf{b}).

-{\it Time of flight --} Persistent currents can be probed in cold-atom systems through TOF.
+{\it Time of flight --} Persistent currents can be probed in cold atom systems through TOF.
 To read out the nature of the states in our system, it is important that such images arise as an interference pattern of the gas wave functions.
 For the specific case of coherent neutral matter circulating with a given angular momentum, a characteristic hole is displayed.
-Due to the reduced coherence, no holes have been found in TOF for bound states (see exponential decay of correlations in the Supplementary)~\cite{naldesi2020enhancing,pecci2021probing,pecci2021phase}.
-Nevertheless, current states and the corresponding angular momentum quantization emerge in the variance $\sigma$ of the TOF.
-In the present case, we found that trions display three steps in $\sigma$.
+Due to the reduced coherence, no holes have been found in TOF for bound states (see exponential decay of correlations in the Supplementary)~\cite{naldesi2020enhancing,pecci2021probing,pecci2021phase,chetcuti2022interference}.
+Nevertheless, current states and the corresponding angular momentum quantization emerge in the variance $\sigma$ of the width of the momentum distribution as discrete steps.
+Here, trions display three steps in $\sigma$ reflecting the reduced tri-partite periodicity of the current.
 For CSF states, we find a characteristic TOF with decreased density in the center of the interference pattern.
-By analysing, the different colour contributions to the TOF, we figured out that the images arise as superpositions of the hole corresponding to the delocalized weakly coupled species and the smeared peak corresponding to the bound state of the paired particles.
-Such bound states are found to be characterized in TOF by just two steps in $\sigma$ (reflecting the particle pairing) (see Fig.~\ref{fig:TOF}).
+By analysing, the different colour contributions to the TOF, we deduced that the images arise as superpositions of the hole corresponding to the delocalised weakly coupled species and the smeared peak corresponding to the bound state of the paired particles.
+Such bound states are found to be characterized in TOF by just two steps in $\sigma$ (reflecting the particle pairing) --Fig.~\ref{fig:TOF}.